dereks/tunnel/README.md

 In contrast with Tunnel, most classic server architectures use the fork() or worker-thread-per-client model.
-Every new socket connection is handed off to a thread that isdedicated to that particular client for the life of the connection.
+Every new socket connection is handed off to a thread that is dedicated to that particular client for the life of the connection.

 This classic design is common because it allows for the use of blocking I/O,